tranthanhbinh1/promptimal/README.md

 ### Custom evaluators

-By default, promptimal uses an LLM-as-judge with self-consistency to evaluate prompt candidates.
+By default, promptimal uses an LLM-as-judge approach with self-consistency to evaluate prompt candidates.
 But to boost performance, you may want to evaluate prompts against a dataset or use some other evaluation technique.
 To do this, first create a Python file called `evaluator.py`.
 Then define your own evaluation function in that file, like so:

 ```python
 import argparse